 Whilst it was major event in the history of science, the detection of gravitational waves using aLIGO heralded only the beginning of gravitational wave astronomy.
 The need to probe further into the universe and backward in time will drive instrument science to develop and deliver more and more sensitive detectors.
 Future detectors will study novel astrophysics, cosmology and gravitational phenomena employing technology beyond the current state of the art.
-These sources are well described in the ET Design Study [1] as well as in LSC technical notes e.g. [2].
+These sources are well described in the ET Design Study [9] as well as in LSC technical notes e.g. [10].

-The predicted gravitational-wave sources emit in a variety frequency bands with a variety of durations, which places a corresponding requirement on the detector sensitivity.
-Ideally, the design of future detectors will match the gravitational wave sources and the noise performance will be optimized accordingly.
-The required sensitivity then dictates the detector technology and design.
-However, at the current epoch audio-band upgrades must still pursue a general goal to push on the sensitivity across the broadest frequency range including pushing down the low frequency cutoff.
+The predicted gravitational-wave sources emit in a variety of frequency bands with a variety of durations, which places a corresponding requirement on the detector sensitivity.
+At the current epoch audio-band upgrades must pursue a general goal to push on the sensitivity across the broadest frequency range including pushing down the low frequency cutoff.

-The long lead time from conception to operation (from experience about 15 years or more) dictates that we begin planning now for detectors that may begin operation 20 years from now.
+The long lead time from conception to operation (from experience about 15 years or more)

+dictates that we begin planning for new detectors typically begins 20 years before they operational.
 A typical detector cycle includes: Simulation of ideas and concepts; Experimental tests; Conceptual design and prototyping phases; Proposal and engineering; construction and Installation; Commissioning and observing phases.